OEBench: Investigating Open Environment Challenges in Real-World Relational Data Streams: Conclusion

 \section{Conclusion}

-\rev{In this paper, we delve into the exploration of real-world relational data streams within the framework of the recently proposed open environment machine learning.
+\rev{In this paper, we explore real-world relational data streams considering the recently proposed open environment challenges \citep{zhou2022open}.
 We propose a benchmark \textit{OEBench} consisting of six stages: dataset collection, preprocessing, extracting open environment statistics, visualization, representative dataset selection and incremental learning algorithm evaluation.
 Specifically, we study 55 diverse real-world relational data streams, select five representative datasets based on the open environment statistics, and evaluate the performance of 10 existing incremental learning algorithms.
 We also conduct case studies with visualizations to explore how open environment challenges look like and their impacts on real-world relational data stream learning.
 The results highlight the inadequacy of current methods in effectively addressing these challenges in real-world relational data streams.
 Further researches are encouraged towards more effective and efficient approaches to data stream learning under open environment challenges.}